Decorator Pattern Tutorial

 set decorator abstract

-11. Decorator should also inherit the operations from Component.
-Select Decorator, right-click on and select Related Elements > Realize all Interfaces from the popup menu.
+11. The decorator should also inherit the operations from Component.
+Select Decorator, right-click on it, and select Related Elements > Realize all Interfaces from the popup menu.

 realize decorator

-12. Move the mouse cursor over the Decorator class, and drag out Aggregation > Class to Component.
-Name the Component's role as component.
+12. Move the mouse cursor over the Decorator class and drag out Aggregation > Class to Component.
+Name the Component's role "component."

 create association between decorator and component

-13. Move the mouse cursor over the Decorator class, and drag out Generalization > Class to create a subclass ConcreteDecorator.
+13. Move the mouse cursor over the Decorator class and drag out Generalization > Class to create a subclass named ConcreteDecorator.

-14. We shall make ConcreteDecorator implements the decorator operation.
+14. We will make ConcreteDecorator implement the decorator operation.
 Select Operation in Decorator.

 select oper